unrealwork/atsd-use-cases/workshop/lets-encrypt.md

 ### Certificate Transparency Logs

-Some of the CAs, including Lets Encrypt, volutarily disclose all issued certificates to one or multiple 'Certificate Transparency' servers.
+Some CAs, including Lets Encrypt, volutarily disclose all issued certificates to one or multiple 'Certificate Transparency' servers.

-The CT servers store immutable logs of certificate issuance events which contain the subject's CN (common name) and certificate details.
+CT servers store immutable logs of certificate issuance events which contain the subject's CN (common name) and certificate details.

 The CT servers also accept events from crawlers when they identify a new certificate.